amoghsawant17/AtliQ_Hospitality_Analysis/README.md

 - Occupancy % is higher on weekends compared to weekdays among all categories and all hotels.
 - The Delhi region has the highest occupancy % (60%) and highest average rating (3.78) among all regions.
 - Revenue loss due to cancellation is highest i.e., (114 Million ₹) in the Mumbai region, and lowest i.e., (51 Million ₹) in the Delhi region.
-- Mumbai region is generating revenues in the range of 20 to 30 Million ₹, Bangalore and Hyderabad regions each are generating revenues in the range of 10 to 20 Million ₹ and the Delhi region is generating revenues in the range of 10 to 12 Million ₹.
 - Revenues are higher in the luxury category i.e., around 80 Million ₹ compared to the business category i.e., around 50 Million.
 - ADR is higher in the business category i.e., around ₹ 13000 compared to the luxury category i.e., around ₹ 12500.
 - Total bookings are higher in the luxury category i.e., around 5000 to 6000 compared to total bookings in the business category which are around 3000 to 4000.